 Conveniently, if you’re looking for infinite hours of new age meditation music, just search for 528hz on Youtube and you’re all set to go!
-Or (shameless promotion alert!) you can listen to Jason’s High Heart 528hz piece on Spotify or Apple Music
+Or (shameless promotion alert!) you can listen to Jason’s High Heart 528hz or any of his other AMAZING ambient music on Spotify or Apple Music.

 In Conclusion… What’s Inner Sounds take on 528hz?

 We love the idea that the Aquarian Age is ushering in a higher vibration for humanity.
 Who doesn’t want a brighter tone of discourse than what we’ve suffered the last few years?

 And higher octave crystal bowl tones are an exciting new flavor Melissa will use to expand her signature sound bath formula.
 Melissa loves her new 8-inch A bowl… a higher octave of the Sixth Chakra note?
 Hells yeah!!
 But, she did struggle with a 528 hz C bowl, read on for a story about the little 528 hz bowl she hated.

 But there’s another lesson here: Don’t worry about labels!
 If you’re listening to 528hz music and it feels good, it is good!
 The same goes for 432hz music.
 Or conventional 440hz music.
 Does it really matter what reference tone Marvin Gaye is using on this stunning performance?

 528hz is a C-note.... higher than conventional tuning